Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Related Work

 Identifying the active speaker is important for many applications.
 In each area, different constraints are imposed to the methods.
 Generally, there are three different approaches: audio-only, audio-visual, and approaches that use other forms of inputs for detection.

 Audio-only active speaker detection is the process of finding segments in the input audio signal associated with different speakers.
 This type of detection is known as \emph{speaker diarization}.
 Speaker diarization has been studied extensively.
-Miro \emph{et al.}~\cite{miro12} offer a comprehensive review of recent research in this field.
+Miro et al.~\cite{miro12} offer a comprehensive review of recent research in this field.
+In realistic situations, with far-field microphones, or microphone arrays, the task of active speaker detection from audio is far from trivial.
+Most methods (e.g.,~\cite{anguera06,fredouille06}), use some form of model-based supervised training.
+This is one of the motivation for our study: firstly, we believe that complementing the auditory modality with visual information can be useful if not necessary for this task, especially in the more challenging acoustic conditions.
+Secondly, we want to comply with a developmental approach, where the learning system only uses the information available through its senses in the interaction with humans.
+We therefore want to avoid the need for careful annotations that are required by the aforementioned supervised methods.

 Audio-visual speaker detection combines information from both the audio and the video signals.
-The application of audio-visual synchronization to speaker detection in broadcast videos was explored by Nock \emph{et al.}~\cite{nock03}.
-Unsupervised audio-visual detection of the speaker in meetings was proposed in Friedland \emph{et al.}~\cite{friedland09}.
-Zhang \emph{et al.}~\cite{zhang08} presented a boosting-based multi-modal speaker detection algorithm applied to distributed meetings, to give three examples.
-Mutual correlations to associate an audio source with regions in the video signal was demonstrated by Fisher \emph{et al.}~\cite{fisher00}, and Slaney and Covell~\cite{slaney00} showed that audio-visual correlation can be used to find the temporal synchronization between audio signal and a speaking face.
-In more recent studies, researchers have employed deep architectures (Convolutional Neural Networks and Recurrent Neural Networks) to build active speaker detectors from audio-visual input.
-A multi-modal Long Short-Term Memory (LSTM) model that learns shared weights between modalities was proposed in Ren \emph{et al.}~\cite{ren16}.
+The application of audio-visual synchronization to speaker detection in broadcast videos was explored by Nock et al.~\cite{nock03}.
+Unsupervised audio-visual detection of the speaker in meetings was proposed in~\cite{friedland09}.
+Zhang et al.~\cite{zhang08} presented a boosting-based multi-modal speaker detection algorithm applied to distributed meetings, to give three examples.
+Mutual correlations to associate an audio source with regions in the video signal was demonstrated by Fisher et al.~\cite{fisher00}, and Slaney and Covell~\cite{slaney00} showed that audio-visual correlation can be used to find the temporal synchronization between audio signal and a speaking face.
+An elegant solution was proposed in~\cite{hershey00} where the mutual information between the acoustic and visual signals is computed by means of a joint multivariate Gaussian process, with the assumption that only one audio and one video streams were present and that locating the source corresponds to finding the pixels in the image that correlate with acoustic activity.
+In more recent studies, researchers have employed artificial neural network architectures to build active speaker detectors from audio-visual input.
+A multi-modal Long Short-Term Memory model that learns shared weights between modalities was proposed in~\cite{ren16}.
 The model was applied to speaker naming in TV shows.
-Hu \emph{et al.}~\cite{hu15} proposed a Convolutional Neural Network (CNN) that learns the fusion function of face and audio information.
+Hu et al.~\cite{hu15} proposed a Convolutional Neural Network model that learns the fusion function of face and audio information.